-A major difference between Link and MIDI Sync is Link is free from the limitations of “master” and “slave” - all users are equal.
+A major difference between Link and MIDI Sync is that Link is free from the limitations of Host and Device - all users are equal.
 That is, everyone in a Link session can change the tempo of the session, and individuals can also start and stop their music independently of each other.

 Is it possible to prevent certain apps from setting or changing the tempo?

 No, this is not possible with Link.
 Each Link app has freedom to influence tempo equally.

 The timing between applications is out of sync.
 How can I offset this delay?

 Each app and device will handle and report latency in different ways - these differences may result in the apps being out of sync with each-other.
 In Live you can adjust the Master track's Track Delay to compensate for any offset between Live and other Link peers.
 Certain apps may also have a sync adjustment slider to allow you to offset them and correct any sync issues.